jerryborgesjacob/Capstone-F1-Fantasy-App/README.md

 ### NOTES:
 - Login and Admin panels were removed due to error in code.
 The deployed website is barebone.
 The code for the intended functions are in the repository.
 I am actively working on getting the application to work as intended with all the features.
 - The some Fantasy League features and leaderboard are being worked on and will be added soon.
+- Some API features are working in local, but isn't working on the deployed site.
+This is being worked on.